 Custody Arrangements and Why the Court May Disregard Them

-Many separated partners have some form of custody agreement or court order in place.
+Many separated partners have some form of custody agreement (now called decision-making ability) or court order in place.
 This can take a variety of different forms, including a Parenting Arrangement, a Custody Agreement, a Separation Agreement, or a formal Order from a court.
 Regardless of the particular form, these documents generally outline how major decisions regarding the child’s life will be made.
 These major decisions often include decisions regarding the child’s health care.
-In past cases, parents have tried to rely upon these documents to determine whether or not the child should be vaccinated.
-However, it is important to note that courts will not always be bound by these agreements or orders and they have, in certain circumstances, altered these with respect to which parent will be allowed to make decisions regarding healthcare.
+In past cases, parents have tried to rely upon these documents to determine whether or not their child should be vaccinated.
+However, it is important to note that courts will not always be bound by these agreements or orders and they have, in certain circumstances, altered these with respect to which parent will be allowed to make decisions regarding health care.

 The main consideration of the court in these matters is what is in the “best interests” of your child.
 If the court decides that the present circumstances and the contractual terms of the agreement between you and your former partner don’t reflect the best interests of the child, they can override that term and do what they feel is best for your child.